MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 ## Spear-Phishing

-Crafting URLs is just one part of the deception used by Spammers. *Spear-Phishing* is a social engineering technique where a spammer uses intimate details about your life, your contacts and recent activities to tailor a very specific attack.
+Crafting URLs is just one part of the deception used by Spammers. *Spear-Phishing* is a social engineering technique where a spammer uses intimate details about your life, your contacts, and/or recent activities to tailor a very specific attack.

 Watch this 3 min video (if you do not have audio, it is OK):
 https://www.youtube.com/watch?v=F7pYHN9iC9I